treerachai/selfbot-6/README.md

 emoji - sends your message in emojis

+avatar - links the avatar of a pinged user

 Using just the prefix then a message will send the message in an embed